nod-ai/shark-ai/fusilli-plugin/docs/TheRockRFC.md

 The immediate workplan is to move just the hipDNN backend plugin to Fusilli (so component 1 above) into TheRock.
-The plugin will be built conditionally (not on by default) and will pull in Fusilli as an external dependency.
+The plugin will be built conditionally (not on by default) and will pull in Fusilli and IREE as external dependencies.
 Nested dependencies of Fusilli are (TODO:
 Adjust/clarify the following).

 1. IREE runtime sources are built into Fusilli